 You'll be asked to remove eyeglasses, watch, jewelry, credit cards, dentures, hearing aids, wigs (removable hair extensions) and any other metallic objects you are carrying.

 Then, the technologist will help you lie down on a cushioned table.
 A device called a 'coil' will be placed over or under you.
 It helps the MRI system create a clear picture of your body.
 When you are comfortably positioned, the table will move under the magnet.
 The technologist will then step into the control area, while staying in constant contact with you both visually and through an intercom.
 As the exam proceeds, you will hear a muffled thumping sound for several minutes at a time.
+A headset and your choice of music will be provided for the duration of the exam.
 Relax and try to lie as still as possible.
 Any movement during this time will blur the picture.
 When the exam is done, the technologist will help you off the table.

 No special preparation is needed.
 Eat normally and take medication as usual, unless your doctor has given you other instructions.
 You may find it easier to relax if you avoid drinking coffee or other caffeinated beverages before the exam.